Important COVID-19 travel guidance

-According to the latest available World Health Organization data, Jordan ranks 36th in the world for the number of deaths as a result of road traffic accidents.
-Drive with care, especially at night, and avoid driving on unlit roads.
+According to the latest available World Health Organization data, Jordan ranks 48th in the world for the number of deaths per population as a result of road traffic accidents.
+There have been a number of fatalities recently on the Desert Highway.
+You should drive with care, especially at night, and avoid driving on unlit roads.
 Stray animals, broken-down vehicles and unmarked road works are common.
 If you have an accident, don’t leave the scene before the police have arrived and taken a statement.
 You can contact the police by calling 911.

 The police carry out random security checks.
 Keep identification documents with you to present at these checkpoints.
 The police also strictly enforce the speed limit with fixed and hand-held speed traps.
 They issue on the spot fines of between 15 to 150 Jordanian Dinars.